Skip to content

 ProxyCodeKeeperBase proxy and ArgumentList support

-CommanderProxyCodeKeeperCommander command handlers
+CommanderProxyCodeKeeperExtensionCommander command handlers and contexts

-FusionProxyCodeKeeperCompute methods and Fusion-specific types
+FusionProxyCodeKeeperExtensionCompute methods and Fusion-specific types

 Usage in Native AOT Applications